How to make a claim on life insurance

 It is important to know that withdrawing money from an open bank account of someone who has died, before you have informed the bank and been granted probate, is against the law.
 This is even applicable if you need to use the money for funeral payments.
 That said some banks, such as Lloyds, will grant you access to the bank account of a dead loved one if it is required for urgent expenses (i.e. funeral or probate funds).

 It is the responsibility of the executor to withdraw and distribute any money from an individual account according to the will.
 A solicitor will usually help you with the process.
-If someone died without leaving a will, rules of intestacy apply.
+If someone has died without leaving a will, rules of intestacy apply.

 Added considerations about bank accounts:

-- The Death Notification Service is beneficial for informing several banks about a death with just one form.
+The Death Notification Service is beneficial for informing several banks about a death with just one form.
 If your loved one had multiple bank accounts with various institutions, it removes the stress of having to notify each bank individually.